 If you love the rich drama of Spanish dishes, it’s certainly worth your while to add Spanish herb plants to your garden.
 Some are classic herbs you can use in many cuisines, although a few are signature Spanish herbs and spices.

 To grow a Spanish herb garden, you need to plant the ones that you love the best.
 A few herbs for Spanish inspired dishes include classic favorites like:

 About Spanish Herb Plants

 Most of the Spanish herbs prefer a site that gets all day sun.
-These include basil, oregano, cilantro, rosemary, laurel, parsley and thyme.
-But while some require generous irrigation (like basil, cilantro and parsley), others, like rosemary and thyme, need only occasional water.
+These include basil, oregano, cilantro, rosemary, laurel, parsley, and thyme.
+While some require generous irrigation (like basil, cilantro, and parsley), others, like rosemary and thyme, need only occasional water.

 Some herbs should be grown in containers just because of how aggressively they spread.
 Mint, for example, is an aggressive plant and can take over the yard.
 Many experts recommend that mint be grown in containers rather than in beds.
 It thrives in sun or partial shade.

 Other signature Spanish herbs and spices cannot practically be raised in a home garden.
 Saffron is one of them.
 This is the spice that adds the yellow color and bright taste to paella.
 To produce just 2 pounds (1 kg.) of saffron requires 85,000 Crocus sativus flowers.